usc-cosmolab/cosmolab-site/README.md

 We have only one file containing the main layout of the site.
 This way, we do not have to modify the sidebar entries in every single html file when we make a change.
 Less work (for you), more convolution, great tradeoff!
 Find the *_Layout.cshtml* file in [clv-mvc/Views/Shared](https://github.com/usc-cosmolab/cosmolab-site/tree/master/clv-mvc/Views/Shared).
 Here you'll find everything but the main content of each page.
 A bunch of `<div>` elements (**div**isions) with the class `nav-item` are the containers for the sidebar elements.
 You can delete entire nav-items or modify their contents.
 The `asp-action="Example"` attribute defines what the link points to, while the text "Home" that's contained within the `div` with the attribute `name="hamburger_names"` is the text that appears.
 You can change this text without affecting the link.
+### Changing the icons
+This project uses the free and open source Feather icon library for the wireframe icons in the navigation menu.
+You can find the following example in _Layout.cshtml:

+    <span  data-feather="home"></span>
+The text in the data-feather attribute is responsible for loading the appropriate icon.
+You can select the icon simply using its name from the [Feather website](https://feathericons.com/).
+Search for an icon you like and simply replace `"home"` with its title instead.

+> **Note:** These icons are "included" in the project by means of a reference to
+> the JavaScript file `feather.js` in *_Layout.cshtml*.

 ## Changing colors and styles